-How Not to Succeed in The Art World
+How Not to Succeed

-* In case anyone expresses interest in seeing your art or visiting your studio, make sure you have fewer than twenty pieces of finished work.
+* In case anyone expresses interest in seeing your art online or visiting your studio, make sure you have fewer than twenty pieces of finished work.
 The less you have, the better.

 * Even though you're not yet well known where you live or make art, present your art to the best galleries in your area, or better yet, to the best galleries in the world.
 Make sure these galleries exclusively represent nationally and internationally renowned artists.